 Facilities will employ, pay, promote, and terminate workers on the basis of their ability to do the job, rather than on the basis of personal characteristics or beliefs.

 Facilities will provide a safe and healthy work environment.
-Where residential housing is provided for workers, facilities will provide safe and healthy housing.
+Where residential housing is provided for workers, either directly by facilities or through labor brokers, facilities will ensure it is safe and healthy housing.

 Facilities will provide a safe, clean, healthy and productive workplace for their employees.
 Facilities shall prioritize worker health and safety above all else, and proactively address any safety issues that could arise.
-This will include a wide variety of requirements, such as, ensuring, among other things, the availability of clean drinking water (at no charge to workers), adequate medical resources, fire exits and safety equipment, well-lighted and comfortable workstations, clean restrooms.
-Further, facilities shall adequately train all their workers on how to perform their jobs safely
+This will include a wide variety of requirements, such as, ensuring, among other things, the availability of clean drinking water (at no charge to workers), adequate medical resources, emergency exits and safety equipment, well-lit and comfortable workstations, clean restrooms.
+Further, facilities shall adequately train all their workers on how to perform their jobs safely.

 Facilities will recognize and respect the right of employees to exercise their lawful rights of free association and collective bargaining.

 Facilities will respect the freedom of each employee to choose whether or not to join a workers’ association.
 Facilities cannot discriminate against workers based on whether or not they choose to associate.
 Both the facility and the workers shall ensure they conduct themselves in accordance with all relevant laws in this regard.
 Facilities will ensure an effective mechanism is in place to address any workplace grievances.